 In 2015, work began on a new implementation of Hoax-Slayer that uses a modern content management system (CMS) supplied by WordPress.
 The CMS makes it much easier to publish and update material and perform site maintenance tasks.
 As a result, we can spend much more of our time writing articles and much less time performing mundane site maintenance tasks.
 So, we can offer even more content to our regular followers and visitors.
 The new CMS implementation has the web address hoax-slayer.net while the legacy site still lives at hoax-slayer.com.
 However, both versions are tightly integrated and function as one entity.

 The original Hoax-Slayer is a very large site with thousands of separate web pages.
 Converting all of the existing content to the new CMS is not an easy or trivial matter and is an ongoing project.
-Nevertheless, in due course, all older pages will be moved to the new format.
-However, this will be done in such a way that people clicking older links will be automatically redirected to the new versions.

 If you wish to offer feedback, ask questions or submit examples, please contact us.